Zongrui-Dai/BIOSTAT626-Midterm01/README.md

     <img src="https://github.com/Zongrui-Dai/BIOSTAT626-Midterm01/blob/main/H2o_Model_Logloss.png" width="700" height="500">
 </p>

-**Why stakced ensemble learning is not choose as final model:** Based on the model above, we could easily find that some baselearner is overfitting.
+**Why stakced ensemble learning is not choose as final model:**

+Based on the model above, we could easily find that some baselearner is overfitting.
 Since I didn't do any feature selection here, this result is expected.
 Choosing baselearners (GBM, RF, DL, DL+RF) as final model may have poor generalization ability since the performance on training dataset is deceptive.
 Also, the overfitting problem on baselearner will influence the stakced ensemble learning.
 If one baselearner is overfitting, metaleaner will ignore other models and put too much weight on that model.

 **(2) LSTM/BILSTM**

 By the Sequential Property in the training dataset, I decide to apply LSTM/BILSTM.

-**(3) Conv1D+LSTM**
-Hard to become convergent.
+A grid-search method is applied to find the optimal hyperparameters of each LSTM/BILSTM.
+Since the training process is too much time-consuming, all the models are stored directly in the Task.2/LSTMGrid/.
+The final performance of each model in validation dataset were named in the file names.
+Details in the rule of each model's name is written in the report.
+Taken one model as an example:

+        model = keras.models.load_model('E:/Biostatistics Master/BIOSTAT626/Midterm1/LSTM_grid/Final/BILSTM_15_64_10_1_0.9897.h5')

 **3. Final model - 2Conv1D_LSTM**

+The final model combines two Convolution 1D layers with a LSTM.
+It achieves the highest accuracy in the validation dataset of accuracy of 99.55%.
+This model also achieves 98.2% accuracy in the testing dataset.

 ![Image text](https://github.com/Zongrui-Dai/BIOSTAT626-Midterm01/blob/main/Conv1d_LSTM.jpg)